-C. Limited Attention to Performance
+C. Performance-Related Stewardship

 Enhancing the financial returns of portfolio companies is an important objective for index fund investors.
-Accordingly, such investors would benefit from stewardship that identifies portfolio companies that underperform, examines what changes could improve their performance, and uses the substantial voting power of the Big Three to bring about such changes.
-In discussing his view that index funds offer "the best hope for corporate governance", Vanguard's founder Jack Bogle stressed that "the new index fund rule is that if you don't like the management, fix the management because you can't sell the stock."91 However, as this Section discusses, Big Three stewardship practices focus on having companies follow governance and to the need to remedy it, including by fixing the management.
+Those investors would benefit from stewardship that identifies underperforming portfolio companies, analyzes changes that could improve their performance, and uses the substantial voting power of the Big Three to bring about such changes.
+In discussing his view that index funds offer "the best hope for corporate governance," Vanguard's founder Jack Bogle stressed that "the new index fund rule is that if you don't like the management, fix the management because you can't sell the stock."